wundergraph/wundergraph/docs-website/src/pages/usage-information.md

 Usage data allows us to answer and make choices around these questions, without having to bother you :)

-- What features are most popular among users and how are they being used?
+- **What features are most popular among users and how are they being used?**
-- How long does it take for users to set up a project, and is an increase in installation time an indication of user difficulty or a complicated process?
+- **How long does it take for users to set up a project, and is an increase in installation time an indication of user difficulty or a complicated process?**
-- What errors are users encountering?
+- **What errors are users encountering?**
-- What are the most commonly used Integrations?
+- **What are the most commonly used Integrations?**
-- Should we prioritize compatibility with a specific version of Node.js based on usage among our community?
+- **Should we prioritize compatibility with a specific version of Node.js based on usage among our community?**
-- What are the most commonly used plugins?
+- **What are the most commonly used plugins?**

-# What is being collected?
+## What is being collected?

-- Command Invoked ( `wunderctl up, wunderctl generate)
+- Command Invoked ( `wunderctl up`, `wunderctl generate`)
 - Version of WunderGraph
 - General machine information (OS)
 - Which plugins are present in your project